tendermint/budget/x/budget/spec/04_begin_block.md

 2. Create a map by `BudgetSourceAddress` to handle the budgets for the same `BudgetSourceAddress` together based on the same balance when calculating rates for the same `BudgetSourceAddress`.

-3. Collect budgets from `BudgetSourceAddress` and send amount of coins to `CollectionAddress` relative to the rate of each budget`.
+3. Collect budgets from `BudgetSourceAddress` and send amount of coins to `CollectionAddress` relative to the rate of each budget.

 4. Cumulate `TotalCollectedCoins` and emit events about the successful budget collection for each budget.